AllenInstitute/biofile-finder/dev-docs/02-setup-and-workflow.md

 ### Adding a dependency to a subpackage
 In the case that you need to add either a dependency or devDependency to any subpackage within this project, use `lerna`.

+**In the course of typical feature/bug development, this is the how you will add external libraries to the project.**

 There are some gotchyas to be aware of:
 1. `lerna add`, when run without a `--scope` argument, will add the dependency to each subpackage in this project.
 2. When specifying a `--scope`, you must use the subpackage's name _as defined in its package.json_, which is not always equal to the name of the directory under `packages`.
 For example, the `fms-file-explorer-core` subpackage should be referenced as `--scope @aics/fms-file-explorer-core`.
 3. `lerna add` does not do a great job with cross-subpackage dependency deduplication by default.
 Use the `--no-bootstrap` option, then afterward, run `lerna bootstrap --hoist`.